rhboot/shim-review/README.md

 [your text here]

 -------------------------------------------------------------------------------
-### If shim is loading GRUB2 bootloader and your previously released shim booted a version of grub affected by any of the CVEs in the July 2020 grub2 CVE list, the March 2021 grub2 CVE list or the June 7th 2022 grub2 CVE list:
+### If shim is loading GRUB2 bootloader and your previously released shim booted a version of grub affected by any of the CVEs in the July 2020 grub2 CVE list, the March 2021 grub2 CVE list, or the June 7th 2022 grub2 CVE list:
 * CVE-2020-14372
 * CVE-2020-25632
 * CVE-2020-25647